-Cliffs Natural Resources Inc. Announces Management Appointments in Global Finance, Legal and Environmental
+Cliffs Natural Resources Inc. Announces Management Promotions to Support Global Reorganization

 About Cliffs Natural Resources Inc.

 Cliffs Natural Resources Inc. is an international mining and natural resources company.
-A member of the S&P 500 Index, the Company is a major global iron ore producer and a significant producer of high- and low-volatile metallurgical coal.
-Cliffs' strategy is to continually achieve greater scale and diversification in the mining industry through a focus on serving the world's largest and fastest growing steel markets.
-Driven by the core values of social, environmental and capital stewardship, Cliffs associates across the globe endeavor to provide all stakeholders operating and financial transparency.
+A member of the S&P 500 Index, we are the largest producer of iron ore pellets in North America, a major supplier of direct-shipping lump and fines iron ore out of Australia and a significant producer of high and low volatile metallurgical coal.
+With core values of environmental and capital stewardship, our colleagues across the globe endeavor to provide all stakeholders operating and financial transparency as embodied in the Global Reporting Initiative (GRI) framework.
+Our Company is organized through three geographic business units:

 SOURCE Cliffs Natural Resources Inc.